Organ Concert by

 Following the event a small reception will be hosted in the dining room of St. Joseph Hall.

 Due to limited seating, registration is required prior to the event.
-Once we have met the Basilica's capacity, we will close registration.
 This event will not be livestreamed.

 Biography: Olivier Latry